 I felt like the Self-Made Man in Sartre's novel Nausea, who lived in the Paris library.
 His life goal was to read every book from A to Z. At the end of his life he had not advanced out of the As, since more and more new books that began with the letter A were published, and he had to read them as well.
 For Sartre, this was another example of the futility of humanity (akin to Camus's Sisyphus).
 We are, truly, shallow people.

 So, I am ignorant.
-Mostly, I view people as also ignorant, because it is true.
+Mostly, I view people as ignorant.
 This is where philosophers like me land when, e.g., we read someone like Wittgenstein.
 We get humbled, quickly.

 What is most needed today are deep people.
 People with wisdom, and discernment.
 Pondering, meditative people.

-People who have an inner stability that cannot be uprooted during the storms of life that today surround us, and break their waves upon the shores of our heart.
+We need people who have an inner stability that cannot be uprooted during the storms of life that surround them, breaking their despairing waves upon the shores of their hearts.

-People who see the face and hands of God and impart hope.
+These are people who see the face and hands of God, and impart hope.

 Here is Henri Nouwen writing on spiritual depth.